REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding: Experiments

-\textbf{Referring Expression.} We evaluate Referring Expression Generation (REG) on the RefCOCOg test dataset \citep{kazemzadeh2014referitgame}, using Meteor and CIDEr as evaluation metrics.
-The results, shown in \Cref{tab:reg}, indicate that our REF-VLM outperforms the State-of-Art (SOTA) MLLM VisionLLMv2-Chat \cite{visionllmv2}.
-Additionally, we assess both Referring Expression Comprehension (REC) and Referring Expression Segmentation (RES) tasks in \Cref{sec:experimental_results}, demonstrating that REF-VLM achieves the highest performance across these tasks.
+\textbf{Referring Expression Generation (REG).} We evaluate Referring Expression Generation (REG) on the RefCOCOg test dataset \cite{kazemzadeh2014referitgame}, using Meteor and CIDEr as evaluation metrics.
+The results, shown in \Cref{tab:reg}, indicate that our REF-VLM outperforms the State-of-Art MLLM VisionLLMv2-Chat \cite{visionllmv2}.

+\textbf{Referring Expression Comprehension (REC).} We compare our REF-VLM with current MLLMs capable of generating referring boxes based on specific prompts in both zero-shot and fine-tuned settings.
+The metric used for REC evaluation is IoU@0.5.
+As shown in \Cref{tab:rec}, REF-VLM demonstrates superior performance in the REC task compared to other MLLMs.